Promises and Pitfalls of Threshold-based Auto-labeling: Threshold-Based Auto-Labeling Algorithm

 \subsection{Comparison between Auto-Labeling, Active Learning and Selective Classification}

-At the outset, a common question that can arise is what is the difference between TBAL (Algorithm~\ref{alg:main_algo}) and methods such as active learning and selective classification.
-We address this question in this section.
+What is the difference between TBAL and methods such as active learning and selective classification?

-\paragraph{Active learning.} Given a function class and an oracle that can label unlabeled data, the goal of active learning~\cite{settles2009active} is to find the best model in the function class by training with less labeled data compared to passive learning.
-This is usually achieved by an iterative approach wherein data to be labeled is carefully chosen so that it can be more informative given the observations so far.
-The end goal is to output a model from the function class that can do prediction on new data as well as the best model in the function class could.
+\emph{Active learning.} The goal of active learning~\citep{settles2009active} (AL) is to find the best model in hypothesis class $\cH$ by training with less labeled data compared to passive learning.
+This is usually achieved by obtaining labels for the most informative points.
+Note that the \emph{end goal is to output a model} from the function class whose predictions on new data are as good as the best model in the function class could.

-\paragraph{Selective Classification.} Given a hypothesis class and a class of selection functions, the goal of selective classification~\cite{Yaniv2010Selective} is to find the best combination of hypothesis function and selection function that minimizes the error in the predictions in the selected regions and maximizes the coverage of the selection region.
+\emph{Selective Classification.} The goal of selective classification (SC)~\citep{Yaniv2010Selective} is to find the best combination of the hypothesis and selection functions to minimize error and maximize coverage of selection regions.

-In contrast, the output of an auto-labeling procedure is a dataset.
-The final model is not necessarily of importance in this case.
-When the given function class is of lower complexity, it is often not possible to find a good classifier.
-The goal of an auto-labeling system is to still label as much of the unlabeled data as accurately as possible with a given function class and with limited labeled data from humans.
-The output dataset, which has a combination of labels obtained from humans and labels that were auto-labeled, is used to then train more complex models for a downstream task.
+\emph{Auto-Labeling.} The output of an auto-labeling procedure is a labeled dataset (not a model).
+When the hypothesis class is of lower complexity, it is often not possible to find a good classifier.
+The goal of an auto-labeling system is to label as much of the unlabeled data as accurately as possible with a given function class and with limited labeled data from humans.

+\textbf{Is active learning alone enough to auto-label data?} AL has been found to be effective in reducing the number of labels needed to learn versus passive learning, particularly in low-noise cases \citep{Hanneke2014Book}.
+Doing auto-labeling using AL followed by SC may be effective in such settings.
+However, in real-world scenarios, noise levels may be higher and the hypothesis class could be misspecified.
+In these instances, using the model learned through active learning to automatically label all data may result in a high number of errors.